karia19/nhl_xgs/README.md

 # NHL XGS
-### Calculata xgs from nhl games shooting data.
-Using gradientboostingclassifier.
+Calculata xgs from nhl games shooting data using gradientboostingclassifier.
 Store results to strapi backend.
 Node fetch data from api and send it to python server to calculate results.

 ## INSTALL
 Node